Racer Information

 Please note: Endoman Promotions does not take registrations for the kid's race - please call Crystal Mountain and ask for Chris Remy for more info.

 The awards ceremony for the Beginners and Sport classes will be held at the base of the Mountain near the finish line - Beginners awards to start at 11:45am, and Sports at 12:45pm.
 For the Pro/Elite and Expert classes, the awards will start around 3:30pm.
 In case of inclement weather, we'll go into the Mountain View Room in the Lodge.
-There will be medals for the top 3 finishers in each class, plus cash awards for the top five finishers in both the Expert and Pro/Elite classes.
+There will be medals for the top three finishers in each class, plus cash awards for the top five finishers in the Pro/Elite class and cash awards for the top three finishers in the Expert classes.

 PURSE